Mark Bertolini: Career

 Bertolini held executive positions at Cigna, NYLCare Health Plans, and SelectCare before joining Aetna in 2003.
 He became CEO of Aetna on November 29, 2010, and chairman on April 8, 2011.
 As chairman, president and CEO of Hartford, Conn.-based Aetna, Bertolini oversaw a health insurer with more than $35.5 billion in revenue, according to 2012 figures.

 He served on the Board of Directors for the U.S.-China Business Council and on the Board of Directors for FIDELCO; an organization that trains, breeds and provides guide dogs for the visually impaired.
 In addition, Bertolini was on the Board of Directors for The Hole in the Wall Gang Camp, an organization that focuses on serving children with serious illnesses including cancer.

 Bertolini received a total compensation of $10.6 million in 2011 and $13.2 million in 2012 despite a cut of bonuses from $2 million to $892,000 for failing to meet financial performance goals.
 In 2013, Bertolini received $30.7 million in compensation.

 Bertolini in April 2016 described Aetna's participation in ACA individual exchanges as "a good investment" despite initial losses, emphasizing the long-term possibilities.
 By July 5, 2016 he wrote to the DOJ that Aetna would, instead of expanding into 20 states, reduce its participation from 15 to ten states if its merger with Humana were challenged by the DOJ.
 After that challenge occurred, Aetna reduced its participation in ObamaCare individual exchanges to four states, citing its inability to sustain the losses it incurred in those markets.
 Among the states Aetna abandoned was Pennsylvania where it ran a profit in 2014 and 2015 and projected a record profit for 2017.
 Bertolini said in an August 2 conference to financial analysts that the decision to withdraw from the exchanges was "a separate conversation" from the Humana merger lawsuit.
 In January 2017, the merger was blocked by a federal judge.
 Bertolini retired as the CEO of Aetna, after the company was acquired by CVS Health in November 2018.

+Bertolini assumed the role of CEO for Oscar Health on April 3, 2023.

+In 2023, Bertolini's total compensation at Oscar Health was $44.5 million, representing a CEO-to-median worker pay ratio of 455-to-1.

+Bertolini was made chairman of Verizon in October 2025.

 Personal life

-In 2004, Bertolini was involved in a severe ski accident, which left him disabled for a year, prompting him to investigate alternative healing methods such as acupuncture and yoga and other treatment modalities that Aetna would not cover.
+Bertolini is married to Mari Arnaud, a craniosacral therapist.
+He has a son and a daughter.
+In 2004, Bertolini sustained a spinal cord injury in a severe skiing accident in Vermont, resulting in partial disability.
+In 2007, he donated one of his kidneys to his son, a cancer survivor.